Future Secotan Alliance Events

 Dr. Gabrielle Tayac (Piscataway) is Associate professor, Department of History and Art History at George Mason University, Consult Curator, Smithsonian American Art Museum, contributing author, “Native Prospects: Indigeneity and Landscapes” and more specifically ”Speaking Sovereignty; Powhatan’s Mantle”.

 Dr. Crystal A. Cavalier (Occaneechi) is Co-Founder and Director of “7 Directions of Service”, an Indigenous non-profit missioned in protection of our environment and sacred homelands.
-Her doctoral research centered on MMIW (missing & murdered indigenous women) connected to gas and oil pipelines.
-She is the author of a children’s book, “Bean Woman” under a pen name, Criss Wynters.
+Her doctoral research centered on MMIW (missing & murdered indigenous women) connected to gas and oil pipelines, she is the author of a children’s book, “Bean Woman” under a pen name, Criss Wynters.
+Full Bio - CLICK HERE

 Tammy Woodward, Executive Director, Outer Banks History Center, Moderator